 But that’s not the only challenges for marketers, only 9.4% of marketers are able to quantify the revenue driven by social media.
 And to make the situation worse, 58% of marketers either never or rarely discuss the social media ROI with their bosses.
 This could be the reason why most of the marketers find it tough to implement an aggressive social marketing strategy that rides on the back of sizable approved marketing budget.

 Most of the marketers are making these three social media mistakes in 2016 and failing to quantify the revenue driven by social media.

 Social Media Marketing: Budget Is the Biggest Constraint

 38.2% of marketers blame to the assigned budget for social media marketing activities.
 And the figure soars when it comes to buying software for social media marketing.
 Only 23.2% of social media marketers say they don’t have a problem in getting the budget approved for social media marketing.
-Interestingly, 42.4% say though they have budgeted for social media activities but it falls short when it comes to buying some essential software required to effective manage campaigns, strategies or monitoring.
+Interestingly, 42.4% say though they have budgeted for social media activities, it falls short when it comes to buying some essential software required to effectively manage campaigns, strategies or monitoring.

 So, what kind of software most of these social marketing seek?
 It’s nothing but Analytics.
 43% of marketers claim they have a need for Analytics Software to do their best work, while almost the similar number of marketers find the need of Publishing software.

 Social media, one of the most indispensable platforms, is yet to win a confidence of top executives in organisations for generating the revenue.
 Consequently, social media marketers are failing to leverage to its true potential in the absence of important tools and resources.
 However, the report illustrates few invaluable insights for marketers and brands to succeed in social media space: